mdchambers/dissertation/outline.md

 #### Introduction

 * RNA-seq for transcriptome analysis
-* Short reiteration of major devleopmental events w/ Gro involvement at each of the three timepoints analyzed
+* Short reiteration of major developmental events w/ Gro involvement at each of the three timepoints analyzed

 #### Materials & Methods